theory/justatheory/content/post/postgres/mini-summit-two.md

     command and pulls it out of its own catalog.
 Was a similar model with `pginstall`, but with binary support, too.

-*   Yurri: Back to trunk.
+*   Yurii: Back to trunk.
 When you start building, and have to deal with binaries, pgxn you can put the source up there, but I want to get to the whole matrix of all the different versions.
 Every extension author does it a little different.
 Some extensions have versions for Postgres 15, another for